sourcegraph/handbook/content/editing/first-steps-to-edit-handbook.md

 <iframe src="https://drive.google.com/file/d/1SU0ACCm0dJZAK-OWxBqFeJvzvuwveZUT/preview" width="640" height="480" allow="autoplay"></iframe>

+If you cannot see the preview of the video properly, you can watch it [here](https://drive.google.com/file/d/1SU0ACCm0dJZAK-OWxBqFeJvzvuwveZUT/view?usp=sharing)

 You can also check out the steps here:

 If you want to make a change in the handbook, do it by creating a pull request (proposing an edit to the handbook).